Powerful batch conformal prediction for classification: Methods using combinations of conformal -values

-To prove Theorem~\ref{th:Simes}, we check that the Simes inequality \citep{Sim1986} holds for the class/full-calibrated $p$-values, which is proved in Section~\ref{sec:proofSimes} by showing the conformal $p$-value family is positively dependent in a specific sense.
+To prove Theorem~\ref{th:Simes}, we establish that the Simes inequality \citep{Sim1986} holds for the class/full-calibrated $p$-values in \S~\ref{sec:proofSimes}.
+This comes from the fact that the conformal $p$-value family is positively dependent in a specific sense.

 The conformal $p$-values are discrete, and therefore the guarantee \eqref{aim} or \eqref{aimcond} is typically a strict inequality.
 To resolve the conservativeness of the coverage that follows from the discreteness of the conformal $p$-values, a standard solution is to use randomized conformal $p$-values \citep{vovk2013transductive}.
 This solution is (arguably) unattractive since decisions are randomized.
 Interestingly, exact coverage is possible without need for randomization for specific values of $\alpha$ detailed in the following theorem. \begin{theorem} The coverage for $\mathcal{C}^m_{\alpha,\mbox{ Simes} }$ is exactly $1-\alpha$ in the two following cases: \begin{itemize} \item in the iid model, for full-calibrated $p$-values, if $\alpha (n+1)/m$ is an integer; \item in the conditional model, for class-calibrated $p$-values if $\alpha (n_k+1)/m$ is an integer for all $k\in \range{K}$. \end{itemize} \end{theorem}